 I do not make money at this, am learning as I go and just want to create more veteran interviews.

 Our best option is to do interviews via Zoom video conference calling.
 It is a lot of fun to make these videos!

 VHVtv is my way of volunteering and making a difference and we collaborate with many people to create our videos!

 During 2019, VHVtv was opened up for guest hosts to film half hour episodes in the Media Center HD studio to tell their stories.
 All episodes filmed in the HD studio are on this web site.
-These videos are an opportunity for you to create your own story of community service and to educate the veteran community.
+These videos created in the Media Center studio were an opportunity for you to tell your own story of community service and to educate the veteran community.

-please e mail Sheryl Shaffer at firstname.lastname@example.org
+please e mail Sheryl Shaffer at firstname.lastname@example.org.

 Now that we are on lock down in our homes, here is something you can do from the comfort of your home, tell us your story!